 Clients are provided with reports on services on a quarterly basis, as separately agreed.

-Skandinaviska Enskilda Banken AB (publ) acts as agent for SEB Life International Assurance Company DAC, and Skandinaviska Enskilda Banken AB (publ) Helsinki Branch carries out insurance intermediary activity in accordance with the Finnish Insurance Distribution Act.
-Insurance distribution activity carried out in Finland is supervised by the Finnish Financial Supervisory Authority (P.O.
+Skandinaviska Enskilda Banken AB (publ) Helsinki Branch carries out insurance distribution in Finland in accordance with the Finnish Insurance Distribution Act.
+The insurance product offering of Skandinaviska Enskilda Banken AB (publ) Helsinki Branch includes insurances of SEB Life International Assurance Company DAC, which is a member of the SEB Group.
+Insurance distribution carried out in Finland is supervised by the Finnish Financial Supervisory Authority (P.O.
 Box 103, 00101 Helsinki, Finland (Snellmaninkatu 6), tel. +358 9 183 51 (switchboard), fax number + 358 10 831 5328).
 For more information, please visit www.finanssivalvonta.fi.

 Financial instruments and associated risks

 SEB offers a wide range of investment services and financial instruments (investment targets) to its clients.
-These financial instruments include, amongothers, units in Finnish and foreign UCITS, shares, bonds (including e.g. equity linked bonds) and derivatives contracts.
+These financial instruments include, among others, units in UCITS, shares, bonds and derivatives.
 The financial instruments offered entail a risk of a partial or total loss of invested capital.
 Past performance is no guarantee of future results.

 The performance of fund units depends on the performance of the investment targets in which the respective fund has invested.
-The most typical risksof different investment targets are presented below.
-The risks associated with a fund investing in shares are usually higher than those of a fund investing in interest-bearing instruments.
+The most typical risks of different investment targets are presented below.
+The risks associated with equity funds are usually higher than those of funds investing in interest-bearing instruments.
 It is also possible that the performance of a fund is weaker than the performance of other corresponding funds or the average market of investment targets typical for the fund.

-As to investments denominated in currencies other than euro, the client is responsible for the currency risk.
-The investor shall take into account that all financial instruments entail liquidity risk, i.e. the risk relating to the potential difficulty in trading with the financial instrument so that it can liquidated within a usual period of time.
+As to investments denominated in currencies other than euro, the client is responsible for currency risk.
+The investor shall take into account that all financial instruments entail liquidity risk, i.e. the risk relating to the potential difficulty in trading with the financial instrument so that it can be liquidated in a customary period of time.
 The liquidity risk also concerns investing in funds.

 Safekeeping of client assets

-Skandinaviska Enskilda Banken AB (publ) Helsinki Branch also belongs to the Investor Compensation Scheme covered by Swedish law, which is not limited to non-professional clients but covers all private persons and legal entities with the exception of separately defined financial institutions.
-The client is entitled to compensation in case the bank is declared bankrupt and the bank does not return the client such securities or assets which the bank should have held separate from its own assets.
+In addition, Skandinaviska Enskilda Banken AB (publ) Helsinki Branch and SEB Asset Management AB, Helsinki Branch belong to the Investor Compensation Scheme covered by Swedish law, which covers all private persons and legal entities with the exception of separately defined financial institutions.
+The client is entitled to compensation in case the institution is deemed to be insolvent in accordance with applicable requirements and does not return the client such securities or assets which the institution shall hold separate from its own assets.
 The maximum compensation amounts to SEK 250,000 per client per institution.

-Foreign securities, such as shares or fund units, are usually not subscribed for in the name of the client due to regulations governing the custody system, but in the name of Skandinaviska Enskilda Banken AB (publ) Helsinki Branch acting as a nominee on an omnibus account.
-Omnibus account arrangements applied to the custody of foreign securities entail legal risks which may be difficult to foresee from the perspective of the investors.
-Skandinaviska Enskilda Banken AB (publ) Helsinki Branch may also engage sub-custodians, and consequently the custody of securities is arranged in multiple layers.
+According to common practice, foreign securities, such as shares or fund units, are not usually registered in the client’s name directly, but in a so-called omnibus account opened in the name of Skandinaviska Enskilda Banken AB (publ) Helsinki Branch in the capacity of nominee.
+Omnibus accounts applied to the safekeeping of foreign securities entail legal risks which may be difficult to foresee from the perspective of the investors.
+Skandinaviska Enskilda Banken AB (publ) Helsinki Branch may also engage sub-custodians, in which case the safekeeping of securities comprises multiple layers.

-Foreign custody is subject to foreign legislation and regulations.
-Even though SEB selects its sub-custodians with care, such an arrangement includes risks, especially in case of insolvency of the foreign sub-custodian.
+The safekeeping of securities abroad is subject to foreign legislation and rules.
+Although SEB selects its sub-custodians with care, such arrangements include risks, especially in case of the foreign sub-custodian’s insolvency.
 For example, it is possible that the client’s assets cannot be separated from the assets of the sub-custodian, SEB or their other clients.
-It is possible that, in case of custody in multiple layers, the client’s securities are subject to security interests or rights of set-off.
-The materialisation of legal risks related to custody arrangements may lead to a total or partial loss of the capital invested by the client.
+Custody arrangements in multiple layers may entail that the client’s securities are subject to security interests or rights of set-off.
+The client may lose invested amount fully or partially in case of actualization of legal risks related to custody arrangements.
 Foreign custody arrangements may not necessarily include insurance cover protecting the investor against risks.

 Potential conflicts of interest